 The deliverable identifies four Operations Services Units and the related providers and customers.
 The analysis conducted for each of the ITIL stages indicates that several processes need to be implemented or expanded.
 In what follows the main area of work are identified.

-In the Service Strategy stage service costs of the four Service Units need to be estimated.
+In the Service Strategy, stage service costs of the four Service Units need to be estimated.
 This equally applies to Global Services and Local Services.
-Estimation of costs in necessary to proceed with an analysis of sustainability, to analyse the need for a reduction of operational costs and to define the operations services business model.
+Estimation of costs is necessary to proceed with an analysis of sustainability, to analyse the need for a reduction of operational costs and to define the operations services business model.
 In addition to this, processes are missing for an integrated demand management across the various resource capacity providers in EGI.